jensmeindertsma/config/README.md

 # config

-All my configuration for all my systems (excluding Windows, duh!) in one place!
+All my configuration for all my systems in one place!

-## TODO

-- Figure out